sijirama/voxel/README.md

 - Effortlessly manage your clipboard history
 - User-friendly interface built with React
 - Lightweight and efficient, powered by Go
+- clipboard watcher (automatically update clipboard list when copy item)
+- persistent: store in a sqlite file

 ## Installation